QURAN - TRUTH (Part2) Versus LIES OF "ISLAM".

-Here I will quote a devilish "Islamic" lie from "THE QUR'AN Arabic Text with Corresponding English Meanings" (Abulqasim Publishing House, 1997 (Al-Muntada Alislami), King Fahad National Library Cataloging-in-Publication Data, Translated by Saheeh International- Riyadh:
+Here I will quote a devilish "Islamic" lie from "THE QUR'AN Arabic Text with Corresponding English Meanings" (Abulqasim Publishing House, 1997 (Al-Muntada Alislami), King Fahad National Library Cataloging-in-Publication Data, Translated by Saheeh International - Riyadh:

 "...nor did they crucify him; but [another] was made to resemble him to them..."
 (4:157).

 This version of an English translation, which adds an additional him appears to be what the unwitting female convert to Islam was quoting to me as she departed.
-She was under the impression this is actually what the Qur'an says.
+She was under the impression that this is actually what the Qur'an says.
 The differences are subtle but extremely important in this instance.

 "And when Jesus had cried with a loud voice, he said, Father, into thy hands I commend my spirit: and having said thus he gave up the ghost [expired]."
 (Luke 23:46).

-This is a rare and precious moment in the Qur'an where a specific gospel verse is cited, in confirmation of verse 158.
+This is a rare and precious moment in the Qur'an where a specific Gospel verse is cited, in confirmation of verse 158.
 The Qur'an does not say another man was crucified in place of Yeshua and it appeared as though he was the Messiah.
-Nor is the Qur'an denying that Jesus' body appeared lifeless and instead of having his legs broken to complete the crucifixion process (an incomplete crucifixion is not a crucifixion!), as happened to two victims beside him (John 19:32-33), he was impaled by a Roman spear that caused blood and water to gush forth (Luke 2:35, John 19:34, 1John5:6-8).
-This matter points to agreement between the gospels and Qur'an.
+Nor is the Qur'an denying that his body appeared lifeless and instead of having his legs broken to complete the crucifixion process (an incomplete crucifixion is not a crucifixion!), as happened to two victims beside him (John 19:32-33), he was impaled by a Roman spear that caused blood and water to gush forth (Luke 2:35, John 19:34, 1John5:6-8).
+This matter points to agreement between the Gospels and Qur'an.